act65/entailment/README.md

 > tf.Eager doesnt give gradients for most of my variables...

 Not sure what this is about.
 Currently I am not recieving gradients for any variable used within the encoder (ie worlds, treenn and sat3), only for the dense layer in PWN.
-Current hypothesis, the `scatter_add` doesnt work as intended.
+Current hypothesis: `scatter_add` doesnt work as intended.
 You cant instantiate new variables like that...

 ## Baseline